RMI-PACTA/r2dii.data/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Added more detailed information of the datasets.
 * Described the vectors of all datasets and the structure.
+* Increased the version number to reduce confusion.

 ## Test environments